hreynier/hreynier/README.md

 <br />

 Hi, I'm [Harvey Reynier](https://harveyreynier.com), a product-minded software engineer and web developer 🚀 living in London.
 I've recently graduated from UCL and I hold a Bachelor of Engineering from Sheffield.
-Currently, I'm working on an open-source community project ✨ to promote open and democratic data usage at [Bring Your Own Map](https://bring-your-own-map.firebaseapp.com/).
+Currently, I'm working on an open-source community project ✨ to promote open and democratic data science at [Bring Your Own Map](https://bring-your-own-map.firebaseapp.com/).
 Besides programming, I love travelling 🗺️, coffee ☕, and music 🎧.